OmarMakled/aws-summary/readme.md

         *   Natural language processing.
         *   Key difference: Extracts insights and relationships from text.
+    * **Comprehend Medical**

+        * is a natural language processing (NLP) service provided by Amazon Web Services (AWS) that is designed to extract relevant medical information from unstructured text, such as clinical notes or medical records.
+The service utilizes machine learning algorithms to identify and organize key medical entities and relationships within the text

     *   **Rekognition:**

         *   Image and video analysis.
         *   Key difference: Identifies objects, people, text, scenes, and activities in images and videos.

+    * **Transcribe:**

+        * offers automatic speech recognition, converting spoken language to written text.
+Ideal for transcription needs in meetings, interviews, customer support calls, content creation, and accessibility enhancements such as closed captions for videos
+    * **Polly:**

+        * is a text-to-speech service designed to convert written text into natural-sounding speech.
+It finds application in scenarios requiring voice generation for various purposes

+    * **Translate:**
+        * is a neural machine translation service designed to translate text between languages, facilitating multilingual content deployment.
+    * **Lex&Connect**

+        * offer powerful solutions for building conversational interfaces and managing customer interactions in contact centers.
+        * Key difference: Lex focuses on **chatbot** development across multiple platforms Connect is specialized for cloud-based contact center solutions with an emphasis on **real-time analytics and flexibility**.

+    * **AWS Forecast**

+        * simplifies the process of creating accurate forecasts by leveraging machine learning techniques, making it accessible to a wide range of users for various business applications

 10. **Integration Services:**

     *   **SQS (Simple Queue Service):**